Corpus Christi, Texas: Attractions

 The Corpus Christi Botanical Gardens and Nature Center, also located in the city, hosts gardening programs from time to time.
 On Oso Bay near the Pharaoh Valley subdivision, the Hans and Pat Suter Wildlife Refuge is known for seabird-watching.
 The nearby Pharaohs golf course also serves as a haven for coastal and migratory birds.

 Directly east of Corpus Christi are Padre Island and Mustang Island, home to various municipal, state, and national parks, most notably the Padre Island National Seashore.
 The city is also near King Ranch, one of the world's largest ranches, upon which the movie Giant was based.

+Other popular attractions that the residents of Corpus Christi participate in are Buc Days and the First Friday Artwalk.

+Buc Days is a festival for all ages, featuring attractions such as the popular Stripes Carnival, rodeos, and nighttime parades.
+It was originally founded by the non-profit organization, the Buccaneer Commission, in 1938, to introduce fun and cultural experiences to Corpus Christi, as well as to provide educational opportunities to students through the awarding of scholarships since 1996.
+With 120,000 people recorded attending the Buc Days festival each spring, it's labeled as a known tradition of Corpus Christi.

+The First Friday Artwalk is an event that happens on the first Friday of each month in downtown Corpus Christi.
+Since 2010, the Artwalk has been responsible for helping local businesses gain support and customers, with each event containing an array of over 250 vendors to buy from.